blackberry/BlackBerry-Communication-Services-Examples/Whiteboard/README.md

 ### Features

-The Whiteboard sample app allows the user to do the following:
+The Whiteboard example application allows the user to do the following:

-- Create new whiteboards with one or more users
+* Create new whiteboards with one or more users
-- Share pictures and markup
+* Share pictures and markup
-- Clear the whiteboard
+* Clear the whiteboard

 <br>
 <p align="center">